 B. High-Risk Countries

 Introduction: Maersk conducts country risk mapping to assess the risk perception at a country level

 The objective of the Country Risk Mapping is to assess the risk perception at a country level on four aspects which guide the Maersk Sustainable Procurement (RP) programme - Corruption, Environment, Labour Practices and Human Rights.
 This is then used along with high risk categories to identify the high risk category-country combination and to drive focused RP compliance for high risk suppliers in high risk countries.

 C. Supplier sustainability guidance

-Introduction: To support suppliers in their endeavour to meet Maersk requirements, we have provided guidance on aspects which guide the Maersk Responsible Procurement programme.
+Introduction: To support suppliers in their endeavour to meet Maersk requirements, we have provided guidance on aspects which guide the Maersk Sustainable Procurement programme.